 of business leaders say that creativity is the top skill they seek out in a hiring candidate

 of Americans believe that the arts are vital to providing a well-rounded education

 dropout rate of low-income students highly engaged in the arts, in comparison to 22% dropout rate of students not engaged

 of African-American students had access to arts education, in comparison to 59% of white students

 higher chance of graduating college for low-income students highly engaged in the arts

-AEMS’s artlook® Maryland is a public-facing, interactive data platform that will allow for unprecedented transparency about arts education in Maryland’s public schools.
-The data collected and displayed will also help connect schools with arts aartner organizations and teaching artists to streamline the delivery of arts education experiences to students. artlook® Maryland is launching in the pilot districts of Baltimore City and Anne Arundel, Montgomery, and Queen Anne’s counties.
+AEMS’s artlook® Maryland is a free-to-use, easy-to-navigate web platform that paints the portrait of arts education in your community.
+By visually mapping data about arts access and resources, artlook® Maryland will allow for unprecedented transparency about arts education in Maryland’s public schools and drive connections between educators, arts partners, advocates, and funders. artlook® Maryland is launching in the pilot districts of Baltimore City and Anne Arundel, Montgomery, and Queen Anne’s counties.

 The Maryland Arts Summit is now virtual!
 AND free!
 Go to the Summit Website to learn more about the exciting range...

 News and information about the 2020 UMBC-AEMS Arts Integration conference, taking place on February 29, 2020.
 Includes information about registration and...